mohamedelsharkawy-coder/English-Arabic-Sign-Language-Recognition-Project/README.md

 ![Demo Video](media/video.gif)

 For a better viewing experience, you can click this link: [Watch the Demo MP4](https://drive.google.com/file/d/1dpS6O1P8uFm-WSuM2QNBC06YX3xBNLui/view?usp=sharing)

-## 🚀 Features
-- **Dual Language Support:** Provides recognition for approximately 90 words in both Arabic and English sign languages. 🌐
-- **Video-to-Text Conversion:** Allows deaf-mute users to record a video of their sign language, which is then converted to its equivalent text. 🎥➡️📜
-- **Voice-to-Video Conversion:** Enables hearing users to record their voice, which is converted to text using an API, and subsequently turned into a video of corresponding sign language. 🎤➡️📜➡️🎞️
-- **User-Friendly Interface:** Offers an intuitive mobile interface that enhances the user experience. 📱✨

 ## 🤝 Collaboration
 This project was developed in collaboration with Abdelrahman, where I was responsible for the AI development, and he focused on mobile app development.